Course navigation

 Three approaches — all valid.
 Pick whatever fits your workflow.

-Open a Claude session in your project and ask it to inspect the project and generate a CLAUDE.md.
-Claude reads your package.json, folder structure, and existing config files to produce an accurate file.
+1. Ask Claude to write it.
+Open a session in your project and ask it to inspect package.json, folder structure, and config files, then generate a CLAUDE.md at the root.

-Type /init in the Claude Code prompt box.
-Claude scans the project and creates a CLAUDE.md automatically.
-You can then edit it to add anything it missed.
+2. Use the /init command.
+Type /init in the prompt box.
+Claude scans the project and creates a first draft you can edit.

 CLAUDE.md is a living document.
 The right time to update it is the moment you notice yourself re-explaining something to Claude.